Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 - Interfaces are used to enforce a common set of behavioral capabilities on otherwise-disparate classes with very little code in common.

 - Abstract classes are used to enforce a common set of behavioral capabilities on classes that share a significant amount of code in common.

----

-name: conclusions

-# Conclusions

---

-Abstract classes can be useful, when implemented with tact.
-You now have an understanding of the various ways in which this might be the case.